drdhaval2785/github_issue_backup/readme.md

 # User instructions:
 [Demonstration video](http://youtu.be/kzsPG5vl95w).
+N.B. - The video was made for version 1.0.0 which took three arguments.
+Version 1.0.1 takes five arguments as explained below.
+The essense remains the same.

 * Step 1 : Open your commandline with cURL installed (Git bash has cURL inbuilt.
 I use Git bash for this purpose.
 Windows CMD also works well in my machine).
 * Step 2 : cd to the directory where you have placed github_issue_backup.sh file